MastooraTurkmen/Weekday/README.md

-# Weekday: Frontend Interview Assignment
+# Weekday: Frontend Weekday Project

 In this project, I used ReactJS, CSS, and also Responsive Design which works for different screen sizes.